Spotify's Strategy Analysis

 Highly engaging short-form video format capturing Gen Z attention and exerting massive influence over music discovery and viral trends.

-Insights from Spotify Technology S.A.'s strategy and competitive advantages
+Insights from Spotify's strategy and competitive advantages

-What Positions Spotify Technology S.A. to win against competitors
+What Positions Spotify to win

 Financial Strengths